 Look out for the miniature street gardens where restaurants advertise tea or particularly green-fingered locals have set up their own mini food farms!

-I have to say that the place I felt most at peace was down by the river after we had been exploring the Albaicín.
+Granada is definitely the place to go down to the river to pray (or do yoga – your choice) and I have to say that this is where I felt most at peace.
+It looks like many locals feel the same – it really is an oasis in the centre of the city.
+Some sat cross-legged, meditating in the shade, whilst others lay back and watched their dogs and children paddling in the shallows.
 The buildings that line the River Darro’s banks are covered with binding foliage and chipped paintwork, flower pots sprawling with soil and colour, picturesque stone bridges curving its waters trickling down below and birds singing in the trees.
-You can cross the bridges and climb down its banks (as you will see many of the locals doing) – no one will stop you and it is the perfect place to zen-out and watch the world go by.
+You can cross them and climb down to the shore (as you will see many of the locals doing) – no one will stop you and it is the perfect place to zen-out and watch the world go by.

-7. Exercise For FREE In Granada’s Amazing Outdoor Gyms – Comes Complete with Breathtaking Views
+7. The Everyman Membership To Granada’s Amazing Outdoor Gyms – Al Fresco Exercise for All!
+Comes Complete with Breathtaking Views

-Can’t be dealing with not doing any exercise for the entire trip?
-Need to work off your hangover?
-Don’t want to go to a sweatbox gym?
-Forgot your trainers?
-No problem – these outdoor gyms can be used by anybody and everybody – no gates or passes needed, and they have the most stunning views of the Sierra Nevada and down over the city.
+If you’re anything like my sister (and my mother, strangely – I don’t know where I missed out in this gene pool), then you probably can’t be dealing with not doing any exercise for the entire trip.
+And if you’re anything like me then you’ll need to work off a hangover… Never fear!
+These outdoor gyms can be used by anybody and everybody – no gates or passes needed, and they have the most stunning views of the Sierra Nevada and down over the city.
+You don’t need trainers and actually you don’t even need to worry about where you’re going to have a shower because there were massive fountains that people were paddling in nearby.
 No one was using them so obviously we jumped on to have a go!

 This is really close to the Mirador de San Nicolás, which, incidentally, is one of the best viewpoints in the city to see the Alhambra.

-The men and women here have STYLE.
-I loved the hippie style in Granada – dreadlocks, harem pants, loads of jangly jewellery and bare feet – they do it all with a hint of un no sé qué, the ‘je ne sais quoi’ of Spanish.
-The shopping is also really good, with loads of independent boutiques that reflect the bohemian ambience of the city.
-Check out the many, many shops that sell traditional Spanish dress.
+The men and women here have STYLE – dreadlocks, harem pants, loads of jangly jewellery and bare feet – and they do it all with a hint of un no sé qué, the ‘je ne sais quoi’ of Spanish.
+The shopping here includes loads of independent boutiques that reflect the bohemian vibe of the city, and at affordable prices.
+Check out the many, many shops that sell Spanish dress for a little traditional addition to your wardrobe.

-My sister and I really revelled in the floral, Aztec and bold patterns that went so well with the general ‘hipster chic’ feel… even though that term literally makes me want to punch myself in the face.
+My sister and I really revelled in the bold floral patterns that went so well with the general hipster feel… even though that term literally makes me want to punch myself in the face.

 The traditional Arabic markets stay open much later than the high street stores so if you’re lazy or get drunk early like me, you can shop to your heart’s content in the cool evening air.